arthurlebourg/PFEE-3DS_CAD-UX-Handheld-AR/README.md

 ```

-## Connecting your Headset
+## Connecting your Smartphone

 Look for the Network URL in your terminal (e.g., https://192.168.1.25:5173).

-Put on your VR headset and open the Browser (Oculus Browser, Wolvic, etc.).
+Open the Chrome Browser.

 Type the Network URL exactly as it appears (don't forget the s in https).